 The Monetization of the Global Music Business - from Creators to Major Industry (2016 FRUKT Source - 2016 International Association of Entertainment Lawyers).
 Co-Editor with Marcelo Goyanes.

 "Producer Agreements 101" Joint publication with author Meagan Maw (2015 Entertainment Law Institute - Texas Bar Association).

 "Live Streaming of Concert Festivals: What Producers and Promoters Should Know" The Streaming Revolution in the Entertainment Industry (2015 FRUKT Source - 2015 International Association of Entertainment Lawyers).

 "The Next Big Hit - Protecting and Exploiting (In a Good Way) Your Musician-Client's Intellectual Property" South Carolina Lawyer Magazine, (South Carolina Bar, July 2014).
-Video of Interview regarding the same may be found here.

 Activities and Organizations:

 Adjunct Professor of Entertainment Law at the College of Charleston.